On the geometry of spaces of filtrations on local rings: Introduction

-Given $\fa_{\bullet,0},\fa_{\bullet,1}\in\Fil_{R,\fm}$, the \emph{geodesic} $\fa_{\bullet,t}$ between them, introduced in \cites{XZ20b,BLQ22}, is a segment of $\fm$-filtrations for $t\in[0,1]$ defined by
+Given $\fa_{\bullet,0},\fa_{\bullet,1}\in\Fil_{R,\fm}$, the \emph{geodesic} $\fa_{\bullet,t}$ between them, introduced in \cites{XZ20b,BLQ22}, is a segment of $\fm$-filtrations for $t\in[0,1]$, defined by

+for any $\lambda>0$.
 The definition is a local analogue of the geodesics studied in \cite{BLXZ21}.

-Our first main result is that the constructions above endow the Hausdorff quotient of $(\Fil_{R,\fm},d_1)$ with the structure of a geodesic metric space.
+Our first main result is that the Hausdorff quotient of $(\Fil_{R,\fm},d_1)$ is naturally $(\Fil^s_{R,\fm})$, which is endowed with the structure of a geodesic metric space by the above constructions.

 \begin{theorem} Let $(R,\fm)$ be a Noetherian local domain that is analytically irreducible.
-Denote the set of all linearly bounded $\fm$-filtrations on $R$ by $\Fil_{R,\fm}$.
-Then \begin{enumerate} \item the function $d_1$ given by \eqref{eqn:def of d_1} is a pesudometric on $\Fil_{R,\fm}$,
+Denote the set of all linearly bounded $\fm$-filtrations on $R$ by $\Fil_{R,\fm}$ and let $\Fil^s_{R,\fm}\subset\Fil_{R,\fm}$ be the subset consisting of saturated ones.
+Then \begin{enumerate} \item the function $d_1$ given by \eqref{eqn:def of d_1} is a pseudometric on $\Fil_{R,\fm}$,

 \item the Hausdorff quotient of $(\Fil_{R,\fm},d_1)$ is $(\Fil^s_{R,\fm},d_1)$, and

 \item $(\Fil^s_{R,\fm},d_1)$ is a convex metric space.
 Moreover, if $R$ contains a field, then it is a geodesic metric space, and a geodesic between $\fa_{\bullet,0}$ and $\fa_{\bullet,1}$ can be given by $\fa_{\bullet,t}$ for $t\in[0,1]$, where $\fa_{\bullet,t}$ is defined by \eqref{eqn:geodesic}. \end{enumerate} \end{theorem}